HuntmanJones/Project-Notes/installing-wordpress-rockylinux.md

 	- use command: `sudo dnf install httpd`

 3) Start Apache and enable it on boot
+   	- This allows Apache to start as soon as you turn on your virtual machine
 	- use commands:
 					`sudo systemctl start httpd
 					sudo systemctl enable httpd`

-4) Install MariaDB
+5) Install MariaDB
 	- use command: `sudo dnf install mariadb-server`

-5) Start MariaDB and enable it on boot
+6) Start MariaDB and enable it on boot
 	- use commands:
 					`sudo systemctl start mariadb
 					sudo systemctl enable mariadb`

-6) Secure MariaDB installation
+7) Secure MariaDB installation
 	- use command: `sudo mysql_secure_installation`

-7) Install PHP
+8) Install PHP
 	- use command: `sudo dnf install php php-mysqlnd`

-8) Restart Apache
+9) Restart Apache
 	- use command: `sudo systemctl restart httpd`

 <h1>Step 4: Install WordPress</h1>